rendeiross/WPM_lens_simulator/README.md

 **USAGE GUIDE**

+Copy WPM_launcher.py and WPM_helpers.py to a new folder and run GUI.py, install dependencies if required.

 Parameter Configuration: Enter the desired optical and geometric parameters in the left control panel.

 Run Sim / Load: